thelaser/gcp_snippets/Kubernetes/Guestbook/README.md

 The images used for the Deployments are also added in their respective folders:

 frontend -> ./php-redis/
-slave-redis -> ./slave-redis/
+redis-slave -> ./redis-slave/
-master-redis -> uses the default image for redis in the docker hub
+redis-master -> uses the default image for redis in the docker hub

 ## What it does